Singular-Genomics/G4X-helpers/docs/contributing.md

 $ uv sync
 ```

 A folder named `.venv` will be created.
 It holds the correct python version and all project dependencies.
-It will also install necessary development tools like `ruff`, `mkdocs`, `pre-commit`, `bump-my-version`.
+It will also install necessary development tools like `ruff`, `mkdocs`, `pre-commit`.

 You can now activate this environment with:
 ```bash